gits2501/Hmac_Sha1/README.md

 ```

 ##### Note:
-If *key* or the *massage* contain backward slash the JS engine fill interpret it as a escape sequence character "\\", or in other words it will ignore it.
+If *key* or the *massage* contain backward slash the JS engine will interpret it as a escape sequence character "\\", or in other words it will ignore it.
 So the funcion produces digest like there is no escape sequence character present.

 ```javascript